sowmathi761/RockPaperScissors/README.md

-# Rock Paper Scissors 🎮
+# Rock Paper Scissors

-A simple **Java console-based Rock-Paper-Scissors game** where you play against the computer.
+A simple Java console-based Rock-Paper-Scissors game where the user plays against the computer.
-The computer randomly selects its move, and you choose yours.
-The winner is decided based on the classic rules of the game.
+The computer randomly selects its move, and the user chooses theirs.
+The winner is decided based on the standard rules of the game.

 ---

-## 📌 Features
+## Features
 - Play against the computer with randomized moves.
-- Input validation (only accepts `Rock`, `Paper`, or `Scissors`).
+- Input validation to ensure only valid moves are accepted.
-- Handles invalid inputs gracefully.
+- Handles invalid inputs gracefully with clear error messages.
 - Option to replay multiple rounds.
-- Clear console messages for user-friendly interaction.
+- Console-based interaction with clear instructions.

 ---

-## 🛠️ Technologies Used
+## Technologies Used
-- **Java** (Core Java, OOP concepts, Exception Handling)
+- Java (Core Java, OOP concepts, Exception Handling)
-- **VS Code** (Development Environment)
+- VS Code (Development Environment)

 ---

-## 🚀 How to Run
+## How to Run
 1. Clone this repository:
    ```bash
    git clone https://github.com/your-username/RockPaperScissors.git